DataS-DHSC/consultation_example/README.md

 ### Statistical Disclosure

-*If in doubt on this section, consult a member of the Government Statistical Service (GSS)*
+*If in doubt on this section, consult statistics@DHSC.gov.uk*

 The outputs of this library should not be immediately published, but will likely go into the consultation response publication.
 It is important that individuals are not identifiable from the outputs.